commschamp/cc_tutorial/tutorials/tutorial2/README.md

 The **length** property can be used to specified **fixed** length.
-Note, that this property insures required number of bytes **on-the-wire**, not size of the inner `std::string` (or some other string storage type being used).
+Note, that this property insures required number of bytes **on-the-wire**, not size of the inner `std::string` (or some other string storage type being used) when field is default constructed.
 ```cpp
 void ClientSession::sendMsg6()
 {